"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: slow/shallow breathing, mental/mood changes (e.g., confusion, depression, abnormal thoughts), fainting, trouble urinating.
+Tell your doctor right away if you have any serious side effects, including: mental/mood changes (e.g., confusion, depression, abnormal thoughts), trouble urinating, fast/slow/irregular heartbeat, severe stomach/abdominal pain, change in the amount of urine.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.